asynx-dev/www/docs/blog/20/4-serial-data-communication-over-tcp.md

 In this tutorial `<ip address>` of machine 1 is `192.168.10.200`.

-### 3. Create virtual serial port to forward and listen on machine 1
+### 3. Create virtual serial port to forward and listen on Machine 1

 Start listening on TCP port of your choice for this tutorial it is port 6665.